chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/Tomogram.md

     inlined_as_list: true
   affine_transformation_matrix:
     name: affine_transformation_matrix
-    description: A placeholder for any type of data.
+    description: The flip or rotation transformation of this author submitted tomogram is indicated here
     from_schema: metadata
     rank: 1000
     array: